P.O. Box 400, Unley, S.A. 5061, Australia

 - Day Membership may be obtained at sole discretion of the Committee and conditional on the completion of an application form that confirms they abide by the Club’s objectives and rules.
 Day membership lasts the one day of a CAMS permitted event, other than cruises.

 - Associate Membership may be obtained at sole discretion of the Committee and conditional on the completion of an application form that confirms they abide by the Club’s objectives and rules.
 Associate Membership may be issued to applicants who would otherwise not be admitted to membership to the Club (i.e. non-Subaru owners) for the purpose of competing in CAMS motorsport events.
 Associate Members will not be eligible for points, trophies, magazines, Club updates or any other full member benefits other than access to the Club forum, unless seen fit by the Committee.
 Associate Membership will be allowed Club motorsport points in a separate associate category, if the club sees fit this category be ran alongside the annual Club Championship.
+Associate Members may be upgraded to full membership by a majority committee vote.
+These members will have all the benefits and obligations of Full members, including fees, with the exceptions of only being eligible for the Club Championship Associate class, and not being eligible for an Office Bearer position on committee.

 The procedure for disciplining members shall be as prescribed by the Committee from time to time, and shall include: